xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 being able to use a single technology for various roles in a project.

-To simplify live of the devops in such a scenario we try as much as possible to use a zero administration approach for ArangoDB.
-A running ArangoDB cluster is resilient against failures and essentially repairs itself in case of temporary failures.
+To simplify live of the devops in such a scenario we try as much as possible to use a zero administration approach for AvocadoDB.
+A running AvocadoDB cluster is resilient against failures and essentially repairs itself in case of temporary failures.
 See the next section for further capabilities in this direction.

 ### Apache Mesos integration

 For the distributed setup, we use the Apache Mesos infrastructure by default.
-ArangoDB is a fully certified package for DC/OS and can thus be deployed essentially with a few mouse clicks or a single command, once you have an existing DC/OS cluster.
-But even on a plain Apache Mesos cluster one can deploy ArangoDB via Marathon with a single API call and some JSON configuration.
+AvocadoDB is a fully certified package for DC/OS and can thus be deployed essentially with a few mouse clicks or a single command, once you have an existing DC/OS cluster.
+But even on a plain Apache Mesos cluster one can deploy AvocadoDB via Marathon with a single API call and some JSON configuration.

-The advantage of this approach is that we can not only implement the initial deployment, but also the later management of automatic replacement of failed instances and the scaling of the ArangoDB cluster (triggered manually or even automatically).
+The advantage of this approach is that we can not only implement the initial deployment, but also the later management of automatic replacement of failed instances and the scaling of the AvocadoDB cluster (triggered manually or even automatically).
 Since all manipulations are either via the graphical web UI or via JSON/REST calls, one can even implement auto-scaling very easily.

-A DC/OS cluster is a very natural environment to deploy microservice architectures, since it is so convenient to deploy various services, including potentially multiple ArangoDB cluster instances within the same DC/OS cluster.
+A DC/OS cluster is a very natural environment to deploy microservice architectures, since it is so convenient to deploy various services, including potentially multiple AvocadoDB cluster instances within the same DC/OS cluster.
 The built-in service discovery makes it extremely simple to connect the various microservices and Mesos automatically takes care of the distribution and deployment of the various tasks.